 What we do

-The work of the Rothschild Foundation falls within four main areas: caring for and promoting an outstanding collection of art and buildings, in particular Waddesdon Manor; convening discussion and debate; awarding grants to charities working in the fields of art and heritage, education, the environment and social welfare; and initiating or collaborating on major projects within our areas of interest.
-Each area of work is elaborated on in the sections below, and our recent achievements in each area may be read about in our Annual Review.
+Taking inspiration from the Rothschild family’s symbol displaying five arrows, the work of the Rothschild Foundation falls within five main areas: caring for and promoting Waddesdon Manor; curating and managing an outstanding collection of art, buildings and landscapes; convening discussion and debate; awarding grants to charities working in the fields of art and heritage, education, the environment and social welfare; and undertaking major initiatives within our policy areas.
+These areas of work are elaborated on in the sections below, and our recent achievements in each area may be read about in our Annual Review.

-At the heart of the Foundation is Waddesdon Manor, built by Baron Ferdinand de Rothschild between 1874 and 1885.
+At the heart of the Foundation is Waddesdon Manor, built by Baron Ferdinand de Rothschild between 1874 and 1885 to display his outstanding collection of art.
+Opened to the public in 1959, Waddesdon Manor is managed by the Rothschild Foundation on behalf of the National Trust, who took over ownership in 1957.

-In addition, the Foundation owns or manages a range of outstanding buildings and landscapes, art collections and archives.
+In a broader sense, the Foundation’s collection also includes a range of outstanding buildings, landscapes, and archives.

 Thought leadership & convening